 Impact of nutrition on bones and muscle

-Impact of exercise on bones and muscles
+Impact of exercise on bones and muscles:

-Exercise slows down bone degradation and facilitates bone remodelling, which is a process that repairs minor damage and strengthens bones so they can adapt to the demands of exercise.
+Exercise slows bone degradation and produces bone remodelling, which is a process that repairs minor damage and strengthens bones so they can adapt to the demands of exercise.
 Stress on the bone from muscular contraction and impact during weight-bearing workouts like jogging, stair climbing, and jumping rope causes the remodelling.

 Exercising improves muscle strength, endurance, and flexibility.
 All of these elements make it easier to complete chores and reduce your risk of injury and falls.
 Muscles that are strong also serve to support and protect your joints, lowering your chance of injury.